 Booker and fellow former presidential candidate California Sen. Kamala Harris along with Warren and a number of their Senate colleagues running for president, including Sens.
 Bernie Sanders, support the Green New Deal, while Sen. Amy Klobuchar, D-Minn., said she sees it as "aspirational."

 On his campaign website, Sanders describes climate change as the "the single greatest threat facing our planet," while Booker refers to it as an "economic and national security crisis" on his Senate web page.

-John Delaney, the first Democrat to announce his candidacy back in July 2017, recently unveiled a $4 trillion plan taking aim at the fossil fuel industry by proposing a steep tax on products and services that emit carbon pollution while eliminating government subsidies for fossil fuel corporations unless they invest in a controversial technology that captures pollution out of the air and stores it.
+Former Maryland Rep. John Delaney, who also ended his nearly three-year-long presidential bid, recently unveiled a $4 trillion plan taking aim at the fossil fuel industry by proposing a steep tax on products and services that emit carbon pollution, while eliminating government subsidies for fossil fuel corporations unless they invest in a controversial technology that captures pollution out of the air and stores it.

 "If I'm a natural gas producer," Rabe said, "I'm looking at this and thinking, 'Wow, there'd be a carbon price that would further crowd out coal.
 Maybe I'm a net winner on this because the carbon content of natural gas is so much lower than coal.'"

-Additionally, Delaney's proposal includes major investments in green energy programs at the Department of Energy, bolstering renewable energy tax credits, new grant programs and the establishment of the "Climate Corps" the would create programs for recent high school graduates to work on green initiatives in their communities.
+Additionally, Delaney's proposal included major investments in green energy programs at the Department of Energy, additional renewable energy tax credits, new grant programs, and the establishment of a "Climate Corps" that would create programs for recent high school graduates to work on green initiatives in their communities.

 "It's definitely not the most aggressive plan," said Fisher, the University of Maryland professor.
 "I think this one is trying to get more centrist voters."

-ABC News' Jeff Cook contributed to this report.
+ABC News' Jeff Cook and Stephanie Ebbs contributed to this report.